MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-C-Reporting-Disclosure-Under-Employee-Retirement-Income-Security-Act-1974/part-2520-Rules-Regulations-Reporting-Disclosure/subpart-A-General-Reporting-Disclosure-Requirements/section-2520.101-3.md

 (3) If the issuer designates the plan administrator as the person for service of notice pursuant to paragraph (c)(2) of this section, the issuer shall be deemed to have been furnished notice on the same date as notice is furnished to affected participants and beneficiaries pursuant to paragraph (b) of this section.

-(d) *Definitions.* For purposes of this section -
+(d) *Definitions.* For purposes of this section—

-(1) *Blackout period* - (i) *General.* The term “blackout period” means, in connection with an individual account plan, any period for which any ability of participants or beneficiaries under the plan, which is otherwise available under the terms of such plan, to direct or diversify assets credited to their accounts, to obtain loans from the plan, or to obtain distributions from the plan is temporarily suspended, limited, or restricted, if such suspension, limitation, or restriction is for any period of more than three consecutive business days.
+(1) *Blackout period*—(i) *General.* The term “blackout period” means, in connection with an individual account plan, any period for which any ability of participants or beneficiaries under the plan, which is otherwise available under the terms of such plan, to direct or diversify assets credited to their accounts, to obtain loans from the plan, or to obtain distributions from the plan is temporarily suspended, limited, or restricted, if such suspension, limitation, or restriction is for any period of more than three consecutive business days.

-(ii) *Exclusions.* The term “blackout period” does not include a suspension, limitation, or restriction -
+(ii) *Exclusions.* The term “blackout period” does not include a suspension, limitation, or restriction—

 (A) Which occurs by reason of the application of the securities laws (as defined in section 3(a)(47) of the Securities Exchange Act of 1934);